TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-08-Coding-Period-Week-4.md

 Integer (float fallback) Q | 16.244888305664062 | 0.04501058531541387 | 0.007014316082000732

-*All the results are for model converted to tflite models if not specified.*
+*All the results are for models converted to tflite models if not specified.*

 #### Conclusions
-* **The improvements are consistent with previous week results - same model compression rate, no increase in MSE and even a little improvement in inference time (better by 0.0009 s).**
+* **The improvements are consistent** with previous week results - same model compression rate, no increase in MSE and even a little improvement in inference time (better by 0.0009 s).
 * The baseline / original model also got improvements in model size (195 -> 64.9 MB) and inference time (0.0364 -> 0.00791) when converted to `tflite` format without increase in mean square error (MSE).
 * **Dynamic range quantization** strategy gives best model in all aspects - <br>
     model size: 4x reduction <br>